Henry Cooper

-Sir Henry Cooper OBE KSG (3 May 1934 – 1 May 2011) was a British heavyweight boxer.
+Sir Henry Cooper OBE KSG (3 May 1934 – 1 May 2011) was a British professional boxer.
 He was undefeated in British and Commonwealth heavyweight championship contests for twelve years and held the European heavyweight title for three years.
-In a 1963 fight against a young Cassius Clay, he knocked Clay down before the fight was stopped because of a cut to his eye.
-In 1966 he fought Clay, who was then world heavyweight champion, for a second time and again lost to an eye injury.
+In a 1963 fight against a young Cassius Clay (later known as Muhammad Ali), he knocked Clay down in round 4, before the fight was stopped by the referee, Tommy Little, in round 5 because of a cut to Cooper's left eye caused by Clay.

+In 1966 he fought Ali for a second time.
+Ali was then world heavyweight champion.
+However, Cooper again lost by technical knockout.
 Cooper was twice voted BBC Sports Personality of the Year and, after retiring in 1971 following a controversial loss to Joe Bugner, remained a popular public figure.
 He is the only British boxer to have been awarded a knighthood.

 Early life

-Cooper was born on 3 May 1934 in Lambeth, London to Henry Snr and Lily Cooper.
+Cooper was born on Thursday, 3 May 1934 in Lambeth, London to Henry Snr and Lily Cooper.
 With identical twin brother, George (1934–2010), and elder brother Bern, he grew up in a council house on Farmstead Road on the Bellingham Estate in South East London.
 During the Second World War they were evacuated to Lancing on the Sussex coast.